-Section 8 (Soil Erosion Losses Computations) referenced that the computations can be found in Appendix 5.1.
-Appendix 5.1 contains a copy of the computations from the current final closure plan (1996).
-Please revisit the computations to determine if the values/assumptions used in those calculations are still valid based on the proposed final closure plan and current conditions (e.g., percent (%) slopes, slope lengths, soil erodibility factor, etc.).
-In addition, a narrative needs to be provided that explains the results of the calculations and compliance with the rule 30 TAC §330.305(d)(2) (relating to Additional Surface Water Drainage Requirements for Landfills).
-Please revise Appendix 5.1 accordingly.
+Comment No. 9 under Final Closure Plan asked that the computations be revisited to determine if the values/assumptions used in the calculations are still valid based on the proposed final closure plan and current conditions (e.g., percent (%) slopes, slope lengths, soil erodibility factor, etc.).
+Comment No. 9 also stated that narrative needs to be provided that explains the results of the calculations and compliance with the rule 30 TAC §330.305(d)(2) (relating to Additional Surface Water Drainage Requirements for Landfills).
+Comment No. 9 also required Appendix 5.1 (Soil Erosion Losses Computations) be revised accordingly.